 - a.
 Live bees, leeches, silkworms, and flies of the family Drosophilidae (see DMM 601.9.3.8). - b.
 Dead insects or reptiles, when thoroughly dried. - c.
-Parasites and predators of injurious insects, if the following conditions are met: - (1) They are admissible in the domestic mail. - (2) They are useful in controlling harmful insects. - (3) They are exchanged by officially recognized scientific or health agencies.

-- (4) They are sent by First-Class Mail International service, including Flat Rate Envelopes or Small Flat Rate Priced Boxes. - (5) Mailable animals must be in containers conforming to the requirements in the DMM.
+Parasites and predators of injurious insects, if the following conditions are met: - (1) They are admissible in the domestic mail. - (2) They are useful in controlling harmful insects. - (3) They are exchanged by officially recognized scientific or health agencies. - (4) They are sent by First-Class Mail International service, First-Class Package International Service, or Priority Mail International Flat Rate Envelopes or Small Flat Rate Priced Boxes. - (5) Mailable animals must be in containers conforming to the requirements in the DMM.